 Forgiveness Poem about Love

 I often write about past or present relationships.
-This poem was written about somebody special to me for a number of years that had a moment of indiscretion partly due to being deceived.
-Struggling with a solution, I thought back to the what was the best thing I admired about her.
-The smile, her smile, flooded my mind over and over and I knew at that moment that I wanted to see that smile again, so because of that smile I forgave her and we had many more wonderful times together.
+This poem was written about somebody special to me for a number of years who had a moment of indiscretion partly due to being deceived.
+Struggling with a solution, I thought back to what was the best thing I admired about her.
+The smile, her smile, flooded my mind over and over, and I knew at that moment that I wanted to see that smile again, so because of that smile, I forgave her and we had many more wonderful times together.

 The Smile